AG-REPA: Causal Layer Selection for Representation Alignment in Audio Flow Matching: Related Work

 \subsection{Flow Matching for Audio Generation}

 Flow Matching~\citep{lipman2022flowmatching} has rapidly replaced standard diffusion models in audio generation due to its simpler training objective and efficient inference paths.
 Voicebox~\citep{voicebox2023} pioneered large-scale Flow Matching for speech, while Matcha-TTS~\citep{matcha2024} demonstrated that Flow Matching with Optimal Transport yields high output quality with faster synthesis in fewer sampling steps.
-Recent works have scaled this to general audio~\citep{vyas2023audiobox} and zero-shot TTS~\citep{cosyvoice2024, chen2025f5}.
-However, these works primarily focus on architecture (e.g., DiT vs. UNet) or data scaling.
-Our work complements this research landscape by focusing on \textit{training dynamics}, specifically dissecting layer-wise contributions to improve training efficiency via alignment.
+Building on these, recent works have scaled the paradigm to general audio~\citep{vyas2023audiobox} and zero-shot TTS~\citep{cosyvoice2024, chen2025f5}.
+However, these works primarily focus on architecture (e.g., DiT vs. UNet) or data scaling, leaving the internal training behavior of such models largely underexplored.
+Our work complements this landscape by focusing on \textit{training dynamics}, specifically dissecting layer-wise contributions to improve training efficiency via alignment.